Skip to main content

 Clinical Biochemistry

-You explore the function and dysfunction of systems, organs and tissues by measuring biochemical biomarkers.
-You explore modern analytical techniques used for measuring biochemical markers which aid the diagnosis, treatment and monitoring of diseases.
-You also explore therapeutic drug monitoring methods including those used to investigate drugs of abuse.
+Explore the application of methods for the diagnosis and management of disease as well as the function and dysfunction of systems, organs and tissues by the measurement of biochemical biomarkers.
+Investigate modern analytical techniques used for the measurement of biochemical markers including the diagnosis, treatment and monitoring of disease such as liver and kidney function tests.
+You are also introduced to therapeutic drug monitoring methods, including those used to investigate drug abuse.

 Clinical Genetics